Seek Out Support

 Daily Living Support

-Grocery shopping, meal planning, transportation to doctors’ appointments, child care, and financial assistance are areas which may require additional support when faced with a long-term illness.
+Grocery shopping, meal planning, transportation to doctors’ appointments, child care, and financial assistance are areas which may require additional support when faced with a chronic health condition.
 Luckily, resources like online shopping services, meal trains, car pooling and ride hailing apps, prescription assistance programs, crowdsourcing platforms, and many others can make life much more manageable.
 For a list of some of these resources, click here.